zowe/docs-site/docs/extend/extend-desktop/mvd-buildingplugins.md

     - Run the `npm run start` command to compile in real-time.
 Until you stop the script, it compiles code changes as you make them.

 ## Tagging plugin files on z/OS
-When Zowe App Framework is installed on z/OS developrs should tag their plugin files according to the file content.
+When Zowe App Framework is installed on z/OS developers should tag their plugin files according to the file content.
 Tagging files helps programs on z/OS understand how to interpret those files, most importantly to know whether a file is encoded using EBCDIC (Extended Binary Coded Decimal Interchange Code).
 If you are unsure if a plugin you are using is tagged, it can be checked and set using the [`chtag` command](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.2.0/com.ibm.zos.v2r2.bpxa500/chtag.htm).
 If you want to set the tags, it can be done in bulk with the help of these programs:

 - Autotag: This free, open-source application is not part of Zowe.
 You can download the binary from here for example https://anaconda.org/izoda/autotag.
 Source: https://github.com/RocketSoftware/autotag
 - The Zowe tagging script: This script tags by file extension.
 It might not work for all cases, but can be altered to suit your needs.
 Source: https://github.com/zowe/zowe-install-packaging/blob/master/scripts/tag-files.sh